-Again, you ask me to pick one flower from the flowering meadow of activities we as a network do.
+Again, you ask me to pick one flower from the flowering meadow of activities we as a network do, stated Ms. Smetanova.
 If I take it out from the ground and plant into a pot it would probably not survive long.
 What I mean by this – GWP does a great range of activities in different places, and each of them is interesting for those involved in and impacted by them.
 But what is also interesting is also the “meadow” of our activities as such.
 How are they connected?
 How they support and nurture each other?
 How they grow to something beautiful together?
 This is interesting on GWP!
 Really interesting!

 - How do you see GWP developing in the upcoming years?

+In the light of current situation, Mrs. Bardarska has positive views on the near future.
 Much more partners to join the GWP CEE network and more common international initiatives with other GWP regions.

-Positive!
+Same stance is being taken by Ms. Smetanova.
+I see it positive!
 Rising willingness to revert environmental emergency impacting all sectors of life is a positive premise for acceleration of network action.
 Those longer involved might be discouraged by the fact it has been almost 30 years from Dublin/Rio declaration urging for action.
 The important here is to acknowledge that it is exactly those actions of members and the network in last 25 years, on which we can build upon today, for immediate action and involvement in change.
 The common experience of network cooperation within the changing socio-economic conditions and environments has provided us tools, knowledge, and communication culture which represent the change society is more broadly striving for nowadays.
 This is a great advantage, and we can share our experience with others.

 About the Green Recovery Position Paper.

 - Do you consider such position papers as a useful material for the purposes of your network?
 Could something else be used instead?